Mwanga II of Buganda: Quotes about Mwanga II

-Social Media Trend
+Social media trend

 In early 2023, a social media trend emerged in Uganda and worldwide, featuring the name 'Kabaka-Mwanga.'
 The trend originated from a video shared on Ugandan social media platforms, in which a young boy from the suburbs of Uganda used the phrase as an exclamatory statement.
-This trend sparked renewed interest in the historical figure of Mwanga, a former Kabaka (ruler) of the Buganda Kingdom.
+This trend sparked renewed interest in the historical figure of Mwanga.
 The phenomenon captured the attention of both older Ugandans familiar with Mwanga's legacy and younger generations who were previously unaware of him.